 A company which has taken over 7000 guests on our Invergordon tours over the last seven years, returning each and every one to the port on time

-Yes – children are welcome on our shore tours and they benefit from a reduced price.
+Yes – children are welcome on our shore tours.
 Please note that you must purchase a ticket for every child as, even if they sit on a parent’s lap, they officially take up one space on the coach.

 The WOW team are easily identifiable in our branded WOW Scotland uniforms, and generally standing with WOW Scotland flip signs.

-Due to parking restrictions at the Port of Invergordon you will have to walk around 150 feet to the bus, which will be parked close-by.
+Due to parking restrictions at the Port of Invergordon you will have to walk around 0.2 – 0.3 miles (i.e. approx. 5 minutes) to the coach, which will be parked close-by.

 From 2019 we are planning to visit a local bakery en-route to pick up lunch (own expense).